Wake Up Dead Man: Christian faith vs. Religious wolves

 2. A Christian take: Addressing the deeper question of faith before solving the crime

-Atheist detective Benoit Blanc (Daniel Craig) saunters up to Jud, and before they get to the question of Wick’s murder during Good Friday mass, they must first discuss the deeper issue — religion vs God.
+Atheist detective Benoit Blanc (Daniel Craig) saunters up to Jud, and before they get to the question of Wick’s murder, they first discuss the deeper issue the film explores — religion vs God.

 “My mother is, was, very religious,” Blanc says as a means of explanation.

-In fact, hes a “proud heretic” who “kneels at the altar of the rational.”
+In fact, he is a “proud heretic” who “kneels at the altar of the rational.”

 Jud is the opposite.
 A former boxer who killed someone in the ring, this young man turned to God and became a priest.